 To be able to understand how to best divide up the financial resources available for health care in Malawi, it would be useful to develop a model which is able to mimic the population, their demographics and risk factors, their experience of disease, encounters with the health care system, and the effects on their health of the health care they receive.
 This Theme aims to create such model.

 Our approach of instead using a comprehensive whole system and all-disease model enables the effect of alternative resource allocations of population health to be assessed more directly, and taking account of interactions between the effects of interventions…

-The structure of the model will be individual-based, and will generate simulated lifetime health, pregnancy and health-care outputs for a sample of the population, accounting for age, sex, exposure to disease risk (e.g. sexual behaviour for HIV, diet for cardiovascular diseases), socio-economic circumstances (which affects risks and availability of interventions), geographic region and distance from health care facilities.
+The structure of the model is individual-based, and generates simulated lifetime health, pregnancy and health-care outputs for a sample of the population, accounting for age, sex, exposure to disease risk (e.g. sexual behaviour for HIV, diet for cardiovascular diseases), socio-economic circumstances (which affects risks and availability of interventions), geographic region and distance from health care facilities.